 To help put the concept of LTV into perspective, the following will consist of a math problem that aims to mimic a real-life example.

 Two definitions to help you understand the problem’s specifics:

 - Organic downloads: downloads obtained without investing in marketing.

 - Cost-per-install: Cost of acquiring a new user.

 It’s been 6 months since the initial launch of your app.
 So far you’ve made $100,000 in profit, all installations being organically rooted, and you have 25,000 users.
 A rough calculation of your 6-month LTV equates to $4 per user.
 Your investor’s hungry, he/she needs to eat.
 If you don’t make $200,000 in profit over the next 6 months, they abandon ship.

-Assuming average cost-per-install is $2 and the organic accrual of customers continue, what’s the necessary amount of investment to make a total profit of $200,000 assuming all other factors remain the same over next the 6 months?
+Assuming the average cost-per-install is $2 and the organic accrual of customers continue, what’s the necessary amount of investment to make a total profit of $200,000 assuming all other factors remain the same over the next 6 months?

 You need to invest $100,000 in order to satisfy the terms of your investor.